 - Research proposal (1 page) of the comparative paper topic summarizing the results of research to date.
-Discuss potential feasibility of the comparative research topic, any key similarities and differences, preliminary thesis, any problems finding sources, and plans to continue research. - Annotated bibliography in Chicago A or B style (2 pages): Provide 3-5 sources on each side of the comparison (6-10 sources total).
-Each source citation should have a short annotation (2-3 sentences) describing the article or book and explaining why it is relevant to the comparative research project.
+Discuss potential feasibility of the comparative research topic, any key similarities and differences, preliminary research question and thesis explaining similarities and differences, any problems finding sources, and plans to continue research. - Annotated bibliography in Chicago A or B style (2-4 pages: Provide 3-5 sources on each side of the comparison (6-10 sources total).
+Each source citation should have a short annotation (2-3 sentences) describing the article or book and explaining why it is relevant to the comparative research project. - Give a 10-minute oral research presentation that explains the content of your hardcopy.

-Mon.
-11/27: Revised and Expanded Research Proposal and Oral Presentation Due

-- 4-6 page expanded research proposal that includes a thesis, summary of findings of key similarities and differences, problems encountered in research, and annotated bibliography in Chicago A or B style with 6-10 sources on each side of the comparison (12-20 sources total) - Give a 5-minute oral research update that briefly explains the content of your hardcopy.
 Classmates will have 5 minutes to ask questions and provide feedback.

+Mon., 4/15: Revised and Expanded Research Proposal (4-6 pages, double-spaced) and Oral Presentation

+- 4-6 page expanded research proposal that includes a research question and thesis, summary of findings of key similarities and differences, problems encountered in research, and annotated bibliography in Chicago A or B style with 6-10 sources on each side of the comparison (12-20 sources total) - Give a 10-minute oral research update that explains the content of your hardcopy.
+Classmates will have 5 minutes to ask questions and provide feedback.
-Final Paper and Oral Presentations: Mon., 12/11, 3:30 p.m.
-(Final exam session)

-Oral Research Presentation: 10-minutes plus 5 minutes of questions
+Mon., 5/6, 1:00-3:00 p.m.
+Final Paper and Oral Presentations (Final exam session) Oral Research Presentation: 10-minutes plus 5 minutes of questions